Charles Morris Jr. – the VP of Acquisitions and Development of Global Genesis Group talks about how he found animation success in China.

 Today’s guest is Charles Morris, who is the VP of Development of Acquisitions of Global Genesis Group.
 His company has made in-roads in China And he’ll tell you how?
 Here is the interview.

 Charles Morris is the Vice President of Development and Acquisitions, at Global Genesis Group.
-The company’s core business is production and distribution of television IPs, feature films, and documentaries, as well as creating and developing its own original IP to generate global branding.
+The company’s core business is the production and distribution of television IPs, feature films, and documentaries, as well as creating and developing its own original IP to generate global branding.
 Global Genesis Group is a full-service production and distribution IP management company.

 Charles: Thank you for having me.